 Abigail Smith Adams (1744-1818) and Thomas Jefferson became friends when Jefferson and John Adams were both American diplomats in Europe.
 Born in November 1744, in Weymouth, Massachusetts, Abigail Adams was nineteen months younger than Thomas Jefferson.
 She was schooled at home by her parents, became an avid reader, and, in common with the Virginian, developed a lifelong interest in formal education.1 The future “First Lady” was married to John Adams in 1764 and was the mother of four children by the time that she and Jefferson met in 1784.

 Abigail and John Adams endured extended absences from one another during his service in the Continental Congress and in Europe.
 In the summer of 1784, when John Adams’s European duties had separated him from his wife for nearly five years, Abigail Adams made her first trip abroad.
-Thomas Jefferson likewise sailed for Europe in July 1784.
-In May, the Confederation Congress had elected Jefferson as minister plenipotentiary to negotiate commercial treaties with European powers.
-Jefferson would join John Adams and Benjamin Franklin.
+Thomas Jefferson likewise sailed for Europe in July 1784, having been elected as minister plenipotentiary by the Confederation Congress.

 Before traveling separately across the Atlantic Ocean, Abigail Adams and Jefferson met in Massachusetts.
 From Boston, Jefferson gallantly informed John Adams, “I have hastened myself on my journey hither in hopes of having the pleasure of attending Mrs. Adams to Paris and of lessening some of the difficulties to which she may be exposed.”
 Jefferson found that Mrs. Adams had already booked passage for London and would sail the following day.2 Jefferson himself sailed two weeks later and both Adams and Jefferson arrived in Paris by mid-August 1784.